glouw/blog/_posts/2026-06-23-Quick-ECS-and-IPC.md

 layout: post
 ---

-An Entity Compoenent System in C23 can generate _incredibly_ optimized SIMD instructions on SOA entities while emphasizing maintenance with this X-Macro
+An Entity Component System (ECS) in C23 can generate _incredibly_ optimized SIMD instructions on Struct of Arrays (SOA) entities while emphasizing maintenance with this X-Macro
-appraoch:
+approach:

 ```
 #define ent_d(exec) \